Hotel Front Office SOPs: What Good Procedures Actually Look Like

 Telephone and Communication SOP

-Covers: greeting script, hold procedures, transfer protocols, message taking, response time standards, and how to handle external enquiries.
-In high-end environments, telephone etiquette often reflects directly on perceived quality.
+Greeting script, hold procedure, transfer protocol, message taking, response time benchmarks, and how to handle external enquiries.
+In high-end environments, how the telephone is answered carries more weight than most teams realise.

 Upselling SOP

-Not merely a revenue tool — when done well, upselling improves the guest experience.
-The SOP should define: when to present upgrade options, specific language to use, how to handle a decline gracefully, and how to record upsells for tracking.
+When done without pressure, upselling improves the stay rather than interrupting it.
+The SOP should define when to present the option, the language to use, how to handle a polite decline, and how upsells are tracked for reporting.

 VIP and Returning Guest SOP